History of Sale Sharks: 2007–08 season

-At the end of the season, several players left the club: Ben Foden, Chris Mayor and Carlos Ignacio Fernández Lobbe all signed for Northampton Saints, where they were joined by Christian Day.
+At the end of the season, several players left the club: Ben Foden, Chris Mayor and Ignacio Fernández Lobbe all signed for Northampton Saints, where they were joined by Christian Day.
 Sililo Martens joined Llanelli Scarlets while Magnus Lund, Julien Laharrague and Ben Evans joined teams in France.

 2008–09 season

 During the closed season the retirement through injury of Steve Hanley was announced.
 On 19 August 2008, Juan Martín Fernández Lobbe was announced as the captain for the new season, replacing Jason White who was still recovering from a serious knee injury last season.
 Sébastien Chabal and Dean Schofield were announced as vice-captains.

 A new Premiership record of four games without leaking a try was set at the start of the season, these games were Newcastle (A), Saracens (H), Bristol (A) and Gloucester (H).

 In December 2008 the club's board announced that Philippe Saint-André would step down from his position as Director of Rugby at the end of the season.
 Head coach Kingsley Jones was promoted to Director of Rugby, assuming overall responsibility for all rugby operations.
-Former Sale winger Jason Robinson (rugby player) replaced Jones as Head Coach from the start of the 2009–10 season.
+Former Sale winger Jason Robinson replaced Jones as Head Coach from the start of the 2009–10 season.

 Sale was knocked out of the European Cup in the group stages.
 Despite earning a bonus-point win over Clermont in France in the first round, a defeat at home to Munster, a defeat to Montauban and Munster beating The Sharks in Ireland led to a disappointing exit.

 Charlie Hodgson was voted the player of the year at the club's end-of-season awards on Thursday 30 April 2009.